Crusading movement: Architecture

 The destruction of Christian shrines by the Turkomans featured prominently in Pope Urban's speech at Clermont.
 After capturing Bethlehem, Jerusalem, and Nazareth—three of Christendom's holiest sites—the Franks launched ambitious construction programmes.
 The archaeologist Denys Pringle observes that a "coherent and distinctive" architectural style emerged, shaped by the abundance of stone, scarcity of timber, and preference for flat-roofed designs.
-The medievalist Steve Tibble terms it the "architecture of fear", characterised by the absence of staircases in favour of movable ladders, the use of heavy timber bolts, and windows secured with iron bars.
+The medievalist Steve Tibble terms it the "architecture of fear", characterised by the use of heavy timber bolts, and windows secured with iron bars.

 The most remarkable project was the rebuilding of the Church of the Holy Sepulchre, redesigned in the style of Western pilgrimage churches to enclose the Aedicule, Calvary, and Christ's Prison within one complex.
 The fusion of local and Western architectural traditions is well illustrated by the Armenian Cathedral of Saint James.
-Coastal towns had multi-storey houses in Western Mediterranean style, with shops or loggias below and residences above.
+Coastal towns had multi-storey houses with shops or loggias below and residences above.
 Frankish settlers often lived in newly founded villages laid out in rectangular plans.

 Western architectural development is especially visible in Cyprus.
 The Saint Sophia Cathedral in Nicosia (now Selimiye Mosque) was built in early Gothic, though with terraced roofs.
 The Venetian governors' palace in Famagusta features a Renaissance façade.
 Urban eastern Christian churches also adopted Western styles.
-In Frankish Greece, monastic orders and nobles erected Gothic monasteries and rebuilt existing buildings in Gothic style, (Note: In Athens, the De la Roche dukes converted the Propylaia into a fortified palace embellishing it with Gothic elements.) and Gothic features also appeared in Epirus.
-(Note: In the Epirote city of Arta, trefoil arches and sculpted reliefs adorn the Church of the Parigoritissa.)
+In Frankish Greece, monastic orders and nobles erected Gothic monasteries and rebuilt existing buildings in Gothic style, (Note: In Athens, the De la Roche dukes converted the Propylaia into a fortified palace embellishing it with Gothic elements.)
 In the Baltic, public buildings reflected Western styles, characterized by simplicity and precision.